jjvanzon/Circular-Language-Spec-Plans/3. Done/2008-10 01 Organize Computer Language Ideas (2), General.md

 Ideas out of the idea box were scattered around the documentation, dumped into the development version of the article of the right subject.

-The description of the main project New Computer Language Functional Design was updated, mainly its article list.
+The description of the main project *Circle Language Spec* was updated, mainly its article list.

 Project steps